nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

 Note: both TPSS and PKZB correlation require the PBE GGA CORRELATION (which is itself dependent on an LDA).
 The decision has been made to use these functionals with the accompanying local PW91LDA.
-The user does not have the ability to set the local part of these metaGGA functionals.
+The user cannot set the local part of these metaGGA functionals.

 ### Range-Separated Functionals